Wisniewskiw/ConformalCopa2020/README.md

 # ConformalCopa2020

+WORK IN PROGRESS
-Application of Conformal Prediction Interval Estimations to Market Makers’ Net Positions
+Contains code implementation ( in Python ) of the paper "Application of Conformal Prediction Interval Estimations to Market Makers’ Net Positions"